morucci/repoxplorer/README.md

 #### Advanced configuration

-The **branches** key of a template definition permits to defines which branches to index.
+The **branches** key of a template definition permits to define which branches to index.
 This key expects a list of branches name.

 A list of tags can be given to each Git repositories.
 This tag concept